Kathy Morefield, a Maryknoll Affiliate serving in Cambodia, wrote the following reflection.

 Orbis Books' offers three volumes of scripture reflections: A Maryknoll Liturgical Year: Reflections on the Readings for Year A, A Maryknoll Liturgical Year: Reflections on the Readings for Year B and A Maryknoll Liturgical Year: Reflections on the Readings for Year C are collections of reflections written by Maryknoll missioners; they cover the readings for each Sunday and holy day from the first Sunday in Advent until the Feast of Christ the King for the three cycles of the liturgical year.
 Missioners share their reflections based on their experiences in Nepal, Guatemala, Tanzania, Oaxaca, to name only a few of the places where Maryknollers have served.
 Available at the Orbis website.

-Marie Dennis worked for the Maryknoll Justice and Peace/Global Concerns office from 1989 until 2012, serving since 1998 as the director.
+Marie Dennis worked for the Maryknoll Justice and Peace/Global Concerns office from 1989 until 2012; from 1998-2012 she served as the director.
 She is the co-president of Pax Christi International.

 Br.
 John Beeching has spent years in Thailand, and share many beautiful reflections about living his Christian life surrounded by Buddhism.